r3x3r/rubyslippers/README.md

 No outside ports are needed to be forwarded to remote client raspberry pi on remote network.

+External facing open network ports are vulerability risks.
 Review your home network security policy.
-External facing open network ports are vulerability risks.

-TLDR: Remote shell callback with Rasbian and google sheets.
-Use at own risk. no warrenty no takebacks
+Remote shell callback with Rasbian and google sheets.
+Use at own risk. no warrenty no takebacks.
+Work in progress.
 Not for enterprise use.

 ----
 BsidesDFW 2019